 The most popular option to include with your breast augmentation is a breast lift.
-Sometimes called a breast lift with implants, this combination is a great option if you also have sagging caused by weight loss, aging, or breastfeeding.
-Breast augmentation is a regular part of a mommy makeover procedure in order to restore volume in the breasts through implants.
+Sometimes called a breast lift with implants, this combination is a great option if you also have sagging breasts caused by weight loss, aging, or breastfeeding.
+Breast augmentation and/or a breast lift are also a regular part of a mommy makeover procedure in order to restore volume and youthful appearance to the breasts.

 Breast Augmentation FAQs